sldimitrov/ReactWeatherApp/README.md

 ## `React Weather App`

 # Description #
-This Weather Application combine wide range of skills including working with HTML, CSS and JS.
-I managed to apply all of them in this React project.
+This Weather app combines wide range of skills including working with HTML, CSS and JS.
+I needed to use all of them to build this project in React.
+That helped me to get alogn with the basis principles and the essentials for this framework.
 The design is responsible and it's suitable for many divices.
 The functionality of the website imitates the behaviour of all modern weather apps.
-This means you can check the forecast and other details in real-time for every city, town or country in the world.
+You can simply check the daily-forecast and other details in real-time for every city, town or country in the world!

 # Live demo of the functionality #